 Learn more about how to photograph the Milky Way here.

 TOP TIP: invest in a small, travel tripod to give you the best chance of capturing the night skies.

 If you love wildlife and water than head to Kaikoura.
 Here the unique combination of wildlife (dolphins, whales, seals, albatross and more) combine perfectly with the Pacific Ocean and mountains for inspiring images of wildlife with dramatic backdrops.

-Top tip: the early morning boat trips tend to have the calmest oceans + dramatic sunrises
+TOP TIP: the early morning boat trips tend to have the calmest oceans and breathtaking sunrises.

-Whilst Queenstown is well recognised as one of the busier areas of New Zealand it also provides photographers with a great deal of variety.
-Here you can capture the adrenalin of New Zealand with countless "models" throwing themselves off bridges and platforms.
+Whilst Queenstown is well recognized as one of the busier areas of New Zealand it also provides photographers with a great deal of variety.
+Here you can capture the adrenaline of New Zealand with countless "models" throwing themselves off bridges and platforms.
 Mix this with a spectacular alpine setting and you're guaranteed of some shots to inspire and amaze!

 Narrowing it down to a few choices is very hard!
-But as we have given you wildlife, adrenalin, mountains and night skies we needed to add beaches.
-For the perfect beach shot you can't beat NZ's only coastal national park.
+But as we have given you wildlife, adrenaline, mountains and night skies we needed to add beaches.
+For the perfect beach shot you can't beat New Zealand's only coastal national park.
 Sat on the doorstep of the Flying Kiwi offices we love the golden beaches of Abel Tasman and the crystal clear waters and dense tree lined tracks provide the perfect backdrop for a shot to match any tropical island.

 Check out this blog post about Canyoning, one of the many optional activities you can try in Abel Tasman.